onivim/oni/README.md

 The goal of this project is to give an editor that gives the best of both worlds - the power, speed, and flexibility of using VIM for manipulating text, as well as the rich tooling that comes with an IDE.

 ## Documentation

+### Usage

+#### QuickOpen

+QuickOpen is a quick and easy way to switch between files.
+It's similiar in goal to the Ctrl-P plugin, and the built-in functionality editors like VSCode and Atom provide.

+- `<C-p>` - show the QuickOpen menu

+- `<C-n>` - navigate to next entry in the QuickOpen menu
+- `<C-p>` - navigate to the previous entry in the QuickOpen menu
+- `<Enter>` - select a QuickOpen item
+- `<Esc>` - close the QuickOpen menu

+By default, QuickOpen uses `git ls-files` to get the available files in the directory, but if git is not present, it will fallback to a non-git strategy.

+The QuickOpen strategy can be configured by the `editor.quickOpen.execCommand`, and must be a shell command that returns a list of files, separated by newlines.

 ### Configuration